spectrocloud/librarium/docs/docs-content/palette-cli/commands/docs.md

 :::tip

-To stop the documentation site, type `Ctrl+C` in the terminal window where you started it.
+To stop the documentation site, press the buttons `Ctrl+C` in the terminal window where you started it.

 :::

+## Prerequisites

+- You need access to the internet to download the container image.
+Alternatively, you can download the Palette container image and upload it to a self-hosted registry.
+Check out the [Offline Documentation](../../vertex/install-palette-vertex/airgap/offline-docs.md#) to learn how to extract the container image into a tarball which you can then load into another device and upload to a self-hosted registry.

+## Docs

 The `docs` command exposes the following flags.